The term ‘rank’ is used in many contexts to number levels within a hierarchy.

 A collection of elements of is called a basis of (over ) if for every there is a unique collection of elements of such that for all but finitely many and .

-If has a basis it is called free (over ).
+If has a basis it is called a free module (over ).
 For many examples of (the invariant basis number rings), the cardinality only depends on and not on the choice of basis.
 It is called the rank of over , notation: .
 In any case, is called the free module of rank .
 If is a finitely generated free module then the rank is finite.

 All of the following are invariant basis rings (source: Wikipedia):